Kevin Dawson (footballer, born 1990): Yeovil Town

 Dawson signed for English League One side Yeovil Town following the expiry of his Shelbourne contract upon the opening of the 2013 January transfer window, signing a contract until the end of the 2012–13 season.
 On 8 January 2013, Dawson made his Yeovil debut as a substitute in their Football League Trophy area semi-final defeat against Leyton Orient.
 On 19 May 2013, Dawson played in the 2013 League One play-off final as Yeovil beat Brentford 2–1 to secure promotion to the Football League Championship.
 On 26 June 2013, Dawson signed a two-year contract extension.

 Cheltenham Town

 On 17 May 2017, Dawson rejected the offer of a new contract at Yeovil, and signed for fellow League Two side Cheltenham Town on a two-year deal.

 Forest Green Rovers

 On 1 July 2019, Dawson rejected the offer of a new contract from Cheltenham Town to sign for League Two rivals Forest Green Rovers on an initial one-year deal.
 At the end of the 2019–20 season, Dawson was released by Forest Green Rovers.

 Gloucester City

 On 10 September 2020, Dawson signed for National League North club Gloucester City.

 Torquay United

 On 4 March 2023, Dawson joined Torquay United on loan for the remainder of the season.

+He made the move permanent following the side's relegation at the end of the 2022–23 season.

+Gloucester City

+On 5 June 2024, Dawson returned to Gloucester City following their relegation to the Southern Football League Premier Division South.